-The board of Oriel College, Oxford University has voted to take down the controversial statue of imperialist Cecile Rhodes.
+The board of Oriel College, Oxford University has voted to take down the controversial statue of imperialist Cecil Rhodes.

 The campaign was reignited by the recent Black Lives Matter protests, which also saw Bristol’s Edward Colston torn down by protestors.